anirbanchakraborty123/Supermarket-checkout-system/readme.md

 ---

 ## Notes
-- Currently, state is managed in-memory for each checkout session.
-For production, we can consider persisting session data in a database or we can use Django’s session framework for scalability.
 - The project uses SQLite by default.
 For production, we can configure a more robust database like PostgreSQL.